SimonH/StructuredData.Comparison/README.md

  * Tries _using MEF_ to locate an implemenation of ICreateStructuredDataWalkers for the mimeType in any loaded application library
  * Performs the comparison

-When comparing text data _using ContentComparison you supply the mimeType
+When comparing text data using ContentComparison you should supply the appropriate MimeType.
 [e.g. "SourceData".ContentComparison("ResultData", "application/json")]

 The result data can contain embedded settings or inline value processors to directly influence the comparison